 What did Jesus mean that the time of his coming would be "just like in the days of Noah?" as Matthew records?
 Depends on who you ask!
 His analogy is usually terribly mishandled, often because teachers ignore Luke's version which includes a key detail that Matthew is missing about the days of Lot.
 What do both Noah and Lot's days have in common?
 And most importantly, who are those that are taken and who are those left?
 Which one should you be?

-I received this email this week about "the days of Noah" rapture text:
+I received this email about "the days of Noah" rapture text: